Rebecca B. Neumann

 - B.S., Rice University

-Becca joined the Civil and Environmental Engineering Department at the University of Washington in the summer of 2011.
-At UW she leads the hydro-biogeochemistry research group, which works to advance mechanistic understanding of subsurface flow and biogeochemical reaction processes that impact water and food quality and influence global climate change.
+Becca leads the hydro-biogeochemistry research group in the Civil and Environmental Engineering Department at University of Washington.
+She joined UW in 2011.
 Prior to 2011, she was a NOAA Climate and Global Change postdoctoral fellow at Harvard University where she studied how plant roots and soil conditions modulate the amount of water moved through the landscape.
 She obtained her Ph.D. from the Massachusetts Institute of Technology with a thesis project focused on understanding one of the major human health problems in Bangladesh: arsenic contaminated groundwater.
-Prior to graduate school, Rebecca worked as an environmental engineering consultant for EG&G Technical Services, and received her B.S. in Civil and Environmental Engineering and B.A. in Art and Art History from Rice University.
+Prior to graduate school, Becca worked as an environmental engineering consultant for EG&G Technical Services, and received her B.S. in Civil and Environmental Engineering and B.A. in Art and Art History from Rice University.
 Outside of work, Becca enjoys hiking, mountaineering and rock climbing with her husband and two kids.

 Awards and Honors